infinum/eightshift-docs/website/docs/basics/blocks-component-manifest.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--frontend--libs-yellow?style=for-the-badge&logo=javascript&labelColor=2a2a2a)](https://github.com/infinum/eightshift-frontend-libs/tree/develop/blocks/init/src/blocks/)

 A component manifest is a bit different than the block manifest.
-The main difference is that component manifest is a fully custom feature, and it is only here to provide a way to store configuration data and share it with multiple files in your project.
+The main difference is that the component manifest is a fully custom feature, and it is only here to provide a way to store configuration data and share it with multiple files in your project.

 ### Example